How to Make Getting an IV Less Painful

 When possible, encourage patients to drink plenty of water in the hours leading up to their procedure.

-3. Warm the area
+3. Warm the Area

 Most hospitals keep their temperature low.
 Veins may shrink up a bit when patients feel cold.

-Encourage patients to dress warmly prior to their procedure, or hold a warm compress to the insertion area to help warm up the veins and make them easier to find.
+Encourage patients to dress warmly prior to their procedure or hold a warm compress to the insertion area to help warm up the veins and make them easier to find.

-4. Encourage patients to advocate for their needs
+4. Encourage Patients to Advocate for Their Needs

-Sometimes simply admitting a fear outloud is enough to reduce some stress.
+Sometimes simply admitting a fear out loud is enough to reduce some stress.
 Encourage patients to communicate their fears and worries.

-Establishing trust prior to an invasive procedure can increase patient satisfaction and if by chance something isn’t going exactly as planned, open communication promotes quick resolution and fast management of any discomfort.
+Establishing trust prior to an invasive procedure can increase patient satisfaction, and if by chance something isn’t going exactly as planned, open communication promotes quick resolution and fast management of any discomfort.

 IV line insertion is just the first step to IV treatment.
-Once the IV is inserted, it needs to be secured, and many patients report uncomfortable securement.

 For children who are nervous about IV procedures